 I Was Born This Way

 A man named John Hawkins begins this story.
-John was a English sailor, merchant, trader, and naval “consultant”, who was so instrumental for the British that we received a knighthood.
-He also had a legacy for being the first British trader to profit from the triangle slave trade; not his best idea.
+John was an English sailor, merchant, trader, and naval “consultant” who was so instrumental for the British that they received a knighthood.
+He also had a legacy of being the first British trader to profit from the triangle slave trade, which was not his best idea.

 It’s easy to attach a last name to a famous person from the past and claim direct lineage.
 In this case, John Hawkins probably also left behind a gene pool full of entrepreneurship, adventure, and business on an island whose population counts in the thousands.
 What followed for the Hawkins was a long history of plantation ownership on the Island of Barbados.
-Generations later, an unjust society eventually learned to live together and a post-independence melting pot that produced the grandparents, parents, and seedling that eventually became David Terrence Durant.
-It’s said that grandfather Hawkins, who had racial tendencies, would have liked David very much or maybe just respected him for the simple fact that they were both entrepreneurs.
+Generations later, an unjust society eventually learned to live together, and a post-independence melting pot produced the grandparents, parents, and seedlings that eventually became David Terrence Durant.

 “Things may come to those who wait, but only the things left by those who hustle.”
 Abraham Lincoln